 As Instagram floods with pictures of the serene surrounds and cosy interiors of the Cabü cabins in Cavan, we catch up Johanna Ledwidge, one half of J+A Studio.

-On a press invitation to visit, we took time out with Johanna Ledwidge of J+A Studio, who alongside her sister Aoife, was responsible for the interior sourcing for the homely modular cabins, the Japanese-inspired relaxation rooms, the large gazebo-style Sitooterie gathering space, and the on-site lifestyle shop.
+On a press invitation to visit not too long ago, we took time out with Johanna Ledwidge of J+A Studio, who alongside her sister Aoife, was responsible for the interior sourcing for the homely modular cabins, the Japanese-inspired relaxation rooms, the large gazebo-style Sitooterie gathering space, and the on-site lifestyle shop.

 What kind of feel were you going for with the cabins?